-For the purpose of selecting the relevant geographic unit, NRAs may also want to take into consideration BEREC's Common Position on geographical aspects of market analysis (definition and remedies), as well as the earlier findings that may have been made in the context of the ex ante regulation of markets 3 and 4 (if such exercise was undertaken by the NRA).
+For the purpose of selecting the relevant geographic unit, NRAs may also want to take into consideration BEREC's Common Position on geographical aspects of market analysis (definition and remedies),55 as well as earlier findings that may have been made in the context of the ex ante regulation of markets 3 and 4 (if such an exercise was undertaken by the NRA).

-In order to gain a better understanding of the way telecommunications operators make their investment decisions, NRAs may want to appraise their strategic or business plans, which may provide some insights into what is the geographic unit that is deemed relevant for the purpose of seeking access to telecommunications physical infrastructure.
+In order to gain a better understanding of the way telecommunications operators make their investment decisions, NRAs may want to appraise their strategic or business plans, which may provide some insights into which the geographic unit is deemed relevant for the purpose of seeking access to telecommunications physical infrastructure.

-Depending on the circumstances of each case, the relevant geographic unit may in the end be related to the network topology of the telecommunications operators, but it may also be linked to administrative boundaries (e.g. towns, communes, municipalities, postal codes, etc.) if competitive conditions are sufficiently homogenous within -and appreciably different outside-the chosen administrative area.
+Depending on the circumstances of each case, the relevant geographic unit may be related to the network topology of the telecommunications operators, but it may also be linked to administrative boundaries (e.g. towns, communes, municipalities, postal codes, etc.) if competitive conditions are sufficiently homogenous within -and appreciably different outside-the chosen administrative area.

 Following the delineation and a first assessment of the situation prevailing in the geographic units, those units that have largely homogeneous competitive conditions can be aggregated.
-When undertaking this exercise, NRAs should look inter alia at the number and size of competitors, the distribution of their market shares, the price differences or variation in prices across geographies, and other related competitive aspects which may result from relevant competitive variations between geographic areas (nature of demand, differences in commercial offers, marketing strategies, etc.).
+When undertaking this exercise, NRAs should look inter alia at the number and size of competitors, the distribution of their market shares, geographic price differences, and other related competitive aspects which may result from relevant competitive variations between geographic areas (nature of demand, differences in commercial offers, marketing strategies, etc.).

-The key issue to be addressed is thus the extent to which the competitive conditions that govern wholesale access to the telecommunications physical infrastructure may be affected by the varying presence in each geographic unit of alternative providers of telecommunications physical infrastructure.
-For instance, if there is no credible alternative presence to that of the incumbent operator in the whole territory, it may be concluded that the market is national (if the physical infrastructure of the incumbent operator is available nationally).
+The key issue to be addressed is thus the extent to which the competitive conditions that govern wholesale access to the telecommunications physical infrastructure56 may be affected by the varying presence in each geographic unit of alternative providers of telecommunications physical infrastructure.
+For instance, if there is no credible alternative presence to that of the incumbent operator in the whole national territory, it may be concluded that the market is national (if the physical infrastructure of the incumbent operator is available nationally).

-The conclusion may however be different in the event that the NRA identifies some geographic areas where alternative operators supplying telecommunications physical infrastructure are
+The conclusion may, however, be different in the event that the NRA identifies some geographic areas where alternative operators supplying telecommunications physical infrastructure are capable of providing wholesale access services that are fully equivalent to the type of access provided by the incumbent operator.